ImageMagick v6 Examples --

 [IM Text]

-IM provides a special "-orient" operator (use "-list orientation" to see posible values).
+IM provides a special "-orient" operator (use "-list orientation" to see possible values).

 -format '%[exif:orientation]' info: